-The Cobra radar detector codes are: X, Ka and K. They refer to police gun frequencies, which are often the same codes that other radar detectors use as well.
+The Cobra codes are X, Ka, and K, which we’ll separately discuss later.
+These refer to cops’ gun frequencies, which are often the same codes that other radar detectors use as well.
 So if your radar detector is missing one or two of these codes, that means you should be concerned about its effectiveness as a radar detector.

-As a product of more modern technology from just a few years ago, the K band is definitely far ahead as compared to the X band.
-It’s is very common in the United States and many recent radar detectors wouldn’t have any problem picking up this specific signal.
+As a product of more modern technology from just a few years ago, the K band is far ahead compared to the X band.
+It’s very common in the United States, and as such, many recent radar detectors wouldn’t have any problem picking up this specific signal.

-Even newer than the K band is the Ka band, the latest and most commonly used by police nowadays, especially because many radar detectors can’t detect it (read radar detector reviews).
-Radar guns used by traffic police often switch between X, K and Ka bands, yet they often stay longer with the Ka-band.
+Even newer than the K band is the Ka-band.
+It’s the latest and most commonly used code because many radar detectors can’t detect it (read radar detector reviews).
+Radar guns used by traffic policemen often switch between X, K, and Ka bands, yet they often stay longer with the Ka-band.